mlcommons/modelbench/docs/design_philosophy.md

 * Users can define a new SUT in a notebook and run Tests against it using normal imports.
 * A Test creator can add new ways of downloading prompts that can still track versioning without editing core libraries.
+* Test authors can add arbitrary context to TestItem and define their own structured Result and have them correctly serialized in the TestRecord.
 * A project can define its own cloud-based runner, reusing the existing Tests/SUTs.